gianlucam76/kubernetes-controller-tutorial/docs/concurrent_reconciling.md

 In above example, _A_ is picked to be reconciled. _A_ is added to the `processing` set and removed from the `dirty` set.

+Once reconciling a resource completes, the resource is removed from the `processing` set.
+If it's also on in the `dirty` set, it's then added to the `queue`[^3].

 ## Conclusion

 Concurrent reconciliation is a powerful feature in Kubernetes controllers that can significantly improve performance when managing a large number of frequently changing resources.
 By running multiple reconcile loops concurrently, the controller can process updates much faster and ensure your deployments reach their desired state more quickly.